paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

   (F) receive unsolicited proposals from small business concerns and transmit such proposals to personnel of the activity responsible for reviewing such proposals, who shall furnish the procurement center representative with information regarding the disposition of any such proposal;

-  (G) consult with the Director the Office of Small and Disadvantaged Business Utilization of that agency and the agency personnel described in paragraph 55 So in original.
+  (G) consult with the Director the Office of Small and Disadvantaged Business Utilization of that agency and the agency personnel described in paragraph 66 So in original.
 Probably should be “paragraphs”.
 (7) and (8) of subsection (k) with regard to agency insourcing decisions covered by subsection (k)(11);

-  (H) be an advocate for the maximum practicable utilization of small business concerns in Federal contracting, including by advocating against the consolidation or bundling of contract requirements when not justified; and
+  (H) be an advocate for the maximum practicable utilization of small business concerns in Federal contracting, including by advocating against the consolidation or bundling of contract requirements when not justified;

+  (I) assist small business concerns with finding resources for education and training on compliance with contracting regulations (including the Federal Acquisition Regulation) after award of a contract or subcontract; and

-  (I) carry out any other responsibility assigned by the Administrator.
+  (J) carry out any other responsibility assigned by the Administrator.

 (3) **Appeals.—** — A procurement center representative is authorized to appeal the failure to act favorably on any recommendation made pursuant to paragraph (2).
 Such appeal shall be filed and processed in the same manner and subject to the same conditions and limitations as an appeal filed by the Administrator pursuant to subsection (a).

 (4) The Administration shall assign and co-locate at least two small business technical advisers to each major procurement center in addition to such other advisers as may be authorized from time to time.
 The sole duties of such advisers shall be to assist the procurement center representative for the center to which such advisers are assigned in carrying out the functions described in paragraph (2) and the representatives referred to in subsection (k)(6).

-(5) **Position requirements**
+(5) **Position requirements.—**

   (A) *In general.—* — A procurement center representative assigned under this subsection shall—